Shane Harris

-Shane Harris is an American journalist and author.
-He is a senior national security writer at the Washington Post.
+Shane Harris is an American journalist, author and staff writer of The Atlantic.
+He was a senior national security writer at the Washington Post.
 He specializes in coverage of America's intelligence agencies.
-He is author of the books The Watchers: The Rise of America's Surveillance State and @War: The Rise of the Military-Internet Complex, about the impact of cyberspace as the American military's "fifth-domain" of war.
+He is the author of the books The Watchers: The Rise of America's Surveillance State and @War: The Rise of the Military-Internet Complex, about the impact of cyberspace as the American military's "fifth-domain" of war.

-Harris is currently an ASU Future of War Fellow at New America Foundation.
+Harris is currently an ASU Future of War Fellow at the New America Foundation.

-He is also a co-host of the Rational Security podcast.
+He was also a co-host of the podcasts Rational Security and Chatter.

 Career

-Shane Harris joined the Washington Post on December 22, 2017, after having joined the Wall Street Journal in May 2017.
-Prior to working for the Wall Street Journal, Harris was the Senior Intelligence and National Security Correspondent for the Daily Beast in 2014 and as a subsequent contributor, a senior writer for Foreign Policy magazine, a senior contributor for The Washingtonian, and a staff correspondent at National Journal from 2005-2010.
+Shane Harris joined the Washington Post in January 2018, after having written for the Wall Street Journal.
+Harris was previously the Senior Intelligence and National Security Correspondent for the Daily Beast in 2014, a senior writer for Foreign Policy magazine, a senior writer for The Washingtonian, and a staff correspondent at National Journal from 2005-2010.
+In fall 2024, Harris became a staff writer for The Atlantic.